openstack-archive/senlin/doc/source/user/bindings.rst

 same time.
 A cluster at any time can have more than one Policy objects attached to it.

-When created, a policy object has a default ``enforcement-level`` value and a default ``cooldown`` value.
-When attaching the policy to a cluster, you can specify a different value for the ``enforcement-level`` property and/or a different value for the ``cooldown`` property.
-These new values can be treated as a customization of the policy for the cluster.

 After a policy object is attached to a cluster, you can still enable or disable it or update some properties of the policy object.